 In some cases, organizations perform migrations from Exchange On-Prem to Exchange Online in batches, which can make the migration process last for a long period of time.
 In order to make sure that all the users (both migrated, and non-migrated) have access to AskCody during the migration period, please follow these steps:

-- Create a new connection in the AskCody Management Portal using Exchange Online (click here to learn how).
+- Create a new integration in the AskCody Portal using Exchange Online (click here to learn how).
 Make sure to keep both the On-Prem, and Online connection during the whole migration period to prevent users from losing access to the platform.

 - Migrate a user from Exchange On-Prem to Exchange Online.